heremaps/devrel-workshops/harp.gl/jsconf.asia/README.md

 - the width for roads
 - the background color for water
-- the height of 3d buildings
+- the mulitplier of the height of 3d buildings

 You can take a look at a sample style sheet here: [https://unpkg.com/@here/harp-map-theme@latest/resources/berlin_tilezen_night_reduced.json](https://unpkg.com/@here/harp-map-theme@latest/resources/berlin_tilezen_night_reduced.json)